JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 ```
 CLEAN_PACKAGES="linux ppsspp-sa" make AMD64
 ```

+## Troubleshooting
+The very first build after a fresh checkout is the hardest.
+Give yourself sufficient time to generate the first build and work through any failures before attempting to modify JELOS.
+- Download errors produce misleading failure messages.
+Beware of chasing red herrings.
+A network failure is much more likely than a bug in the makefile, given how frequently it is tested by the CI system and other devs.
+- Try cleaning the failed package (see above) and building again.
+- If you suspect a download failure, manually delete the relevant package(s) from the `sources` and `build.JELOS-...` directories, to force a full package re-download and re-build.
+- Exhaust all options before using `make clean` since this deletes the build cache and takes hours to regenerate.
+- As a very last resort, delete the entire local repository and start over.

 ## Modifying JELOS
 Before modifying JELOS, be sure you can successfully build the unmodified `main` or `dev` branch (see above).
 Establish a baseline of success before introducing changes to the JELOS source.